toivow/toivow/README.md

 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently working on segmentation models, time series classification and arable optimization!

-⚡ Fun fact: I majored in control systems engineering
+⚡ Fun fact: I majored in control systems engineering, and I love optimization!

 👯 I also do freelance data science stuff, whatever your small python scripting needs may be!

+🌱 I’m currently learning danish 🇩🇰